tandracek/codeex/README.md

 #### Libraries/Frameworks used
 ##### Frontend
--React
+- React
--react-responsive-modal for displaying a modal for error messages -babel for using certain es6 features
+- react-responsive-modal for displaying a modal for error messages
+- babel for using certain es6 features

 ##### Backend
--Express
+- Express
--node-fetch for making the call to the API
+- node-fetch for making the call to the API
--mocha for testing
+- mocha for testing
--sinon also for testing
+- sinon also for testing